 While you will have to cater for the human attendees as well, make sure that human treats are out of reach of the sneakiest amongst you dog’s pals – chocolate especially is very, very dangerous to some dogs (it’s not worth risking it to find out if your dog is sensitive) so keep this well out of reach.

 For a bit of a change and if the weather is nice, why not try these great frozen treats – almost like having an ice-cream cake for a children’s party!

 Not only do these make a great treat with a difference, but they are also ridiculously quick and easy to prepare.
 You will need a regular and a mini-sized cupcake tin if you want to achieve the tiered look, otherwise, we’re positive your dog won’t mind single layer frozen deliciousness, packed with nutrients as well.

 Half cup peanut butter – smooth or crunchy depending on what you think the birthday doggie will prefer

-Half cup plain yoghurt (you know if your dog enjoys other flavours…)
+Half cup plain yogurt (you know if your dog enjoys other flavors…)

 One ripe banana

 A splash of milk or almond milk, or just water if preferred.

 Combine all ingredients in a blender and process until smooth, adding milk or water as required to get everything to blend well.